-BJP assessing damage caused by rebels in Uttarakhand
+BJP Assessing Damage Caused By Rebels In Uttarakhand

-New Delhi, Feb 15 (IANS) Despite expressing confidence of forming the next government in Uttarakhand with a huge majority, the BJP is now assessing the damage caused by party rebel candidates.
+New Delhi: Despite expressing confidence of forming the next government in Uttarakhand with a huge majority, the BJP is now assessing the damage caused by party rebel candidates.
 Voting for the 70 member Uttarakhand Assembly elections was held on Monday and BJP is now calculating actual damage caused by these rebels.

 A senior Uttarakhand BJP leader said that as the polling has ended now the party is calculating the damage caused by the rebels.
 “We are collecting the feedback from cadres to find out damage caused to our official candidates by the rebels.
 Actual damage can be known to everyone after declaration of election result on March 10 but before that through various means we are trying to get the sense,” he said.